uialchemist/handbook/job-titles.md

 ## For developers

 ### Junior Developer
-* Work is thoroughly reviewed with substantial back'n'forth frequently needed before merging.
+* Work is thoroughly reviewed with substantial back and forth frequently needed before merging.
 * Basic language features are mastered, but some advanced structures may still be unfamiliar.
 * Occasional issues following patterns and approaches within existing code bases.
 * Works primarily on tightly scoped, routine problems.